jhuus/HawkEars/README.md

 Spectrograms are extracted from audio files in core/audio.py.
 The primary models use a mel transform, but the low band model uses linear spectrograms.
 Spectrogram parameters are specified in core/base_config.py.
 Training spectrograms are compressed and saved to a SQLite database, but this is not done during inference.
 The script tools/pickle_spec.py generates a pickle file from spectrograms in a database, given a list of classes.
 The training code gets input from the pickle file.
 This improves training performance and makes it easier to share datasets.

 ### Configuration Management
 Configuration parameters, including training hyperparameters, are specified with default settings in core/base_config.py.
 Groups of alternate settings are specified in core/configs.py.
-Each group is given a name, so it can be selected using a command-line parameter.
+Each group is given a name, so it can be selected using a command-line parameter when running training (this feature is not currently available for inference).

 ### TensorFlow Version
 HawkEars was initially developed using TensorFlow.
 That code is still available [here](https://github.com/jhuus/HawkEars-TensorFlow).
 The TensorFlow version is no longer maintained though.